Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 *   :cv-gate-on The "Gate on" control voltage.
 *   :cv-gate-off The "Gate off" control voltage.
 *   :force-gate-retrigger If t then in :play-mode-unisono play mode each note event will cause a retriggering of the gate signal.
 Otherwise the gate signal will just stay on when it is already on.
-*   :controllers Controllers can be used to declare additional output sockets that are exposed by the module.
-The controllers argument consists of a list of property lists with the following keys:
-    *   :socket A keyword that defines the output socket to be exposed by the module.
-    *   :handler A property list that defines the keys
-        *   :update A function that is called with the MIDI events passed to the update function of the module.
-The module does not apply channel filtering.
-        *   :get-output A function with no arguments that returns the current value of the controller.

 Gate transitions are implemented as follows: